Matt Vierling Player Props: Tigers vs. Rangers

 - Vierling is hitting .269 with eight doubles, seven home runs and 17 walks.

-- In 20.7% of his games this season, Vierling has driven in at least one run.
-In five of those games (8.6%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Vierling has picked up an RBI in 20.7% of his games this year, with more than one RBI in 8.6% of his games.
+He has also plated three or more runs in two contests.

-- He has scored in 18 of 58 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.